Science and religion share a tumultuous history.

 This myth claims that a fundamental rift between the institutions existed and has fomented over the course of this tenuous relationship.

 Whether extant during the nascent stages of the relationship or not, the two institutions clearly evolved into separate entities, independent of the other, and sometimes occupying positions of opposition.
+The development of theology, neglected so far, also played an important role in the science/religion discussion.

 As with these previous terms, the relatively young "theology" appeared as a new discipline during the Renaissance.